Updated March 22, 2026 with corrections

 Fluxgate is a Go-based static analyzer purpose-built for GitHub Actions workflows.
 It fetches workflow files via the GitHub API, parses the YAML, and runs detection rules against the parsed structure.

-For this research, I ran Fluxgate in batch mode against the top 1,000 repositories on GitHub by star count — projects like React, TensorFlow, Kubernetes, and VS Code.
+For this research, I ran Fluxgate in batch mode against the top 1,000 repositories on GitHub by star count, including projects like React, TensorFlow, Kubernetes, and VS Code.
 Fluxgate stores results in SQLite with WAL mode for resumability, which matters when you’re making thousands of API calls and GitHub’s rate limiter has opinions.

 fluxgate batch --top 1000 --db findings.db --resume --delay 1s